 ACTION ITEM: Ask technology vendors for verified updates and additions to security and compliance capabilities during renewal conversations.

-2. The Customer Experience - There’s nothing worse than coming to the realization that you were just a sale to a company.
+There’s nothing worse than coming to the realization that you were just a sale to a company.
 For example, what if after you’ve signed on the dotted line you come to find that customer service is hard to contact or even worse---your onboarding and training is taking weeks and months longer than anticipated?

 Just like human relationships, a successful technology vendor relationship has an active line of communication post sale.